k5cents/models-markets/README.md

 Americans their voting intentions and determine the likely division of votes in the actual election.
 Sampling errors and systemic errors prevent this statistical tool from perfectly predicting the election.
-By aggregating a bunch of polls and averaging their results, sites like [RealClearPolitics](https://www.realclearpolitics.com/ "RCP home page") take advantage of the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers "Law large nums wiki")
+By aggregating a bunch of polls and averaging result, sites like [RealClearPolitics](https://www.realclearpolitics.com/ "RCP home page") take advantage of the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers "Law large nums wiki")